Don’t go winter camping without the right winter camping gear.

 Of course, the right winter clothing is just as important as a winter tent, sleeping bag, sleeping pad, and other winter camping gear.

 The best way to stay warm while winter camping is by layering.
-REI recommends a three-layer system so that you can add or subtract layers based on the weather conditions.
+We recommend a three-layer system so that you can add or subtract layers based on the weather conditions.

 Your outer layer of clothing, also known as a shell layer, typically consists of a water-resistant jacket and pants.
 For winter camping, the jacket and pants must be waterproof and windproof.
 The best models are also lightweight and breathable.